polavux/NewFrameworkSpriteExporter/README.md

 <p align="center"><img src="example.png" alt="Example of a sprite exported using this tool.
 The original texture atlas is on top, and the output is on the bottom." width="50%" caption="A"/></p>

 ## Usage
 When you open the program, it displays a GUI.
+To render a sprite, first choose a destination for the following three specifications:
 * Select the sprite (JSON file) you want to render.
 Note that any child sprites need to be in the same directory as the selected file.
 * Select the folder where the texture atlas(es) are.
 This folder should contain all required texture atlasas and their corresponding XML files defining the bounds of each cell of the sprite.
 * Select the folder to output the rendered images in.